TERMINOLOGY

 Modular Home – A home built indoors in factory-controlled conditions, then transported in sections and assembled on-site.
 Modular homes meet or exceed local building codes.
 Modular Homes are NOT Mobile Homes.

 Manufactured Home – A factory-built home constructed under federal HUD standards, usually on a permanent steel chassis.
 Different from modular homes.
+These are more commonly thought of as, “trailers.”

 Single-Wide – A prefabricated home built on a chassis with wheels.
 The home is set on piers, blocks, or a foundation system.
 The steel frame stays in place permanently — it is part of the home’s structure.